athina-ai/rag-cookbooks/README.md

 ```bash
 cd cookbooks
 ```
-Once inside the project directory, follow the detailed implementation for each technique.
+Once inside the cookbooks directory, follow the detailed implementation for each technique.

 ## Creators + Contributors